vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The campaigns of Aśoka and his military objectives appear, generally speaking, not out of tune with what is recommended to the ‘ruler who wishes to conquer’, the vijigīs.u, in the ancient ‘Treatise on Polity’, the Arthaśāstra, which has the following to say on warfare.

-Fighting (yuddha) is said to be of three kinds—prakāśa-yuddha ‘open fight’ in the place and at the time indicated, k¯ut.a-yuddha ‘concealed fighting’, involving the use of tactics on the battlefield, and t¯us.n.ī ˙m-yuddha ‘silent fight’, implying the use of secret agents for enticing enemy officers or killing them (AS 7.6.40–41). ´
+Fighting (yuddha) is said to be of three kinds—prakāśa-yuddha ‘open fight’ in the place and at the time indicated, kūt.a-yuddha ‘concealed fighting’, involving the use of tactics on the battlefield, and tūs.n.ī ˙m-yuddha ‘silent fight’, implying the use of secret agents for enticing enemy officers or killing them (AS 7.6.40–41). ´

 It is stated that when the vijigīs.u is superior in strength and the season and terrain are favourable to him, he should resort to open warfare (AS 10.3.1).
 In fact, a fight, ´ about the place and time of which notice has been given, is considered righteous, dharmis.t.ha (AS 10.3.26). ´

-If the vijigīs.u is not superior to the enemy and the terrain and the season are unfavourable to him, he may resort to k¯ut.a-yuddha [. . . ].
+If the vijigīs.u is not superior to the enemy and the terrain and the season are unfavourable to him, he may resort to kūt.a-yuddha [. . . ].
 1

 The same Arthaśāstra that defines the ruler as the ‘one desirous of conquering’ and defines the specific duty (svadharma) of the ks.atriya as ‘living by the profession of arms (śastrājīva) and protecting the beings’ (AS 1.3.6) enumerates ´ among the duties common to all classes of society, including the ks.atriyas, the ‘abstaining from injury’, ahim. sā (AS 1.3.13).
 From this it follows that the ´ duty of ahim. sā is a duty that concerns the individual, but does not relate to the state, nor to the ruler of the state, the vijigīs.u, nor to those, the warriors and soldiers, who are engaged by the state to realize its aims, defence and conquest.